sejje/tripping/README.md

 Instructions for heroku:

 Edit tripping.py to match your details.
-SMSing is not implemented, but I use an SMS email address provided by my provider in the form of 1234567890@text.att.net
+SMSing is not implemented, but I use an SMS email address provided by my provider in the form of 1234567890@text.att.net.
+Phone numbers are currently unused.

 Set the environment variables for the email server: